mhewedy/SBO-video-extension/README.md

 This extension can be used for both new safari site and old site (techbus) to download the videos (but only if you have a registered account at Safari books online)

+### New: Choose Download Quality
+Now you can choose the download quality (usually start from audio to medium and hight quality video)

 ### The new website
 The new webiste that have the domain name: `www.safaribooksonline.com`